kannanjayachandran/Full-Stack-Data-Science/15. Data Engineering and Big Data/Data Engineering Fundamentals/Readme.md

 Along with them there are other cloud providers like IBM Cloud, Oracle Cloud, etc. Niche players like Snowflake, Databricks, etc. also provide services for data engineering.

-Essentially every cloud provider, provides two things, Compute and Storage.
-Then they started providing managed services on top of these two.
-Like database, object storage, data warehouse, etc. Formally they are called as `Infrastructure as a Service (IaaS)`, `Platform as a Service (PaaS)`, `Software as a Service (SaaS)`.
+**Essentially every cloud provider, provides two things, Compute and Storage.
+Along with these they also provide managed services.
+Like database, object storage, data warehouse, etc. Formally these are knows as `Infrastructure as a Service (IaaS)`, `Platform as a Service (PaaS)`, `Software as a Service (SaaS)`.**

 | PaaS | SaaS | IaaS |
 |------|------|------|